apache/nuttx/configs/samv71-xult/README.txt

          70: -- -- -- -- -- -- -- --
          nsh>

-       Where 0x1a us the address of the WM8904 Audio CODEC and 0x5f is the address of the AT24 EEPROM (I am not sure what the others are as this writing).
+       Where 0x1a us the address of the WM8904 Audio CODEC, 0x28 is the address of TWI interface to the EDBG, 0x4e is the address of the CP2100CP programmable PLL, and 0x57 and 0x5f are the addresses of the AT2 EEPROM (I am not sure what the other address, 0x37, is are as this writing).

-       CAREFUL!!!
-You can trash your MAC address using the I2C tool!

     7. Support for HSMCI is built-in by default.
 The SAMV71-XULT provides one full-size SD memory card slot.
 Refer to the section entitled